Dylan Cease: 2022

-In June 2022, Cease had a 0.33 ERA, allowing one earned run in 27 1/3 innings pitched in five starts, while striking out 45.
-He won the American League Pitcher of the Month Award.
-Cease was also named the July AL Pitcher of the Month after pitching to a 5–1 record and a 0.76 ERA with 40 strikeouts in six starts in 35 2/3 innings.
-On September 3, Cease carried a no-hitter through 8 2/3 innings against the Minnesota Twins before second baseman Luis Arráez hit a line drive single into right-center field.
-Cease finished the complete game shutout after this (the first complete game of his career), allowing one hit and two walks with seven strikeouts.
+Cease earned his first MLB award, the AL Pitcher of the Month Award, for the month of June 2022 after posting a 0.33 ERA, allowing one earned run in 27 1/3 innings pitched with 45 strikeouts across five starts.
+The following month, he earned his second consecutive AL Pitcher of the Month Award after posting a 5–1 record and a 0.76 ERA with 40 strikeouts in 35 2/3 innings pitched across six starts in July.

+Cease's most notable pitching performance of the season occurred in a game against the Minnesota Twins on September 3, 2022.
+He carried a no-hitter through 8 2/3 innings before Luis Arráez hit a line drive single into right-center field, which ended the no-hitter with one out left in the game.
+Cease struck out Kyle Garlick in the next at-bat to end the game as a one-hit complete game shutout, marking the first complete game of his career.
+He allowed one hit and two walks with seven strikeouts in 9.0 innings pitched.

-For the 2022 season, Cease had a 14–8 record (his 14 wins were 7th in the AL, and his .636 win-loss percentage was 9th) with a 2.20 ERA (2nd in the AL) in 32 starts (3rd) covering 184 innings (10th) with 227 strikeouts (2nd).
-He was third in the AL with 12.28 K/9, allowed 6.16 hits per 9 innings (2nd), led the majors with 78 walks allowed, his 10.4% walk percentage was the highest in the majors, had a WHIP of 1.109 (8th), threw sliders 42.9% of the time (more than any other pitcher in the major leagues), and at 77.8 mph threw the slowest changeup in the major leagues.
-He primarily threw an 87 mph slider and a 97 mph four seam fastball, while also throwing an 81 mph curveball.
-Cease was second in the voting for the Cy Young Award behind Justin Verlander of the Houston Astros, and was named to the All-MLB Second Team.
+Cease finished the 2022 season with a 14–8 record, a 2.20 ERA, and 227 strikeouts in 184.0 innings pitched across 32 starts.
+He led MLB with 78 walks allowed.
+Cease threw the slider pitch 42.9 percent of the time, more than any other pitcher in MLB, and threw a 77.9 mph changeup, the slowest in MLB.
+His pitching arsenal primarily consisted of an 87 mph slider and a 97 mph four-seam fastball, in addition to an 81 mph curveball.

+In recognition of his pitching performances and statistics, Cease was named to the All-MLB Second Team and finished second in the AL Cy Young Award voting behind Justin Verlander of the Houston Astros at the conclusion of the 2022 MLB season.

 2023

-On January 13, 2023, Cease agreed to a one-year, $5.7 million contract with the White Sox, avoiding salary arbitration.
-Cease was on the preliminary rosters for both Team Israel and Team USA for the 2023 World Baseball Classic, but decided not to pitch in the WBC.
-Cease had a 4.58 ERA with 214 strikeouts in 177 innings pitched in the 2023 season.
+Cease agreed to a one-year, $5.7 million contract with the White Sox on January 13, 2023, avoiding salary arbitration.

+Cease finished the 2023 season with a 7–9 record, a 4.58 ERA, and 214 strikeouts in 177.0 innings pitched across 33 starts.

-In January 2024, Cease and the White Sox avoided arbitration by agreeing to a $8 million salary for the 2024 season.
+Cease agreed to an $8 million salary for the 2024 season with the White Sox on January 11, 2024, avoiding salary arbitration.